uuid6/new-uuid-encoding-techniques-ietf-draft/README.md

 # TIP
 The table above can be quite large, this can help fit more data on one page (or one ultra-wide monitor)
 1. Install Tampermonkey for [Chrome](https://chrome.google.com/webstore/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo?hl=en) or [Firefox](https://addons.mozilla.org/en-US/firefox/addon/tampermonkey/ )
-   - Chrome Only: Navigate to `Chrome://extensions` in browswer URL.
+   - Chrome Only: Navigate to `Chrome://extensions` in browser URL.
 Top right, toggle "Developer mode" switch to on.
 2. Add this script below to make the page fullwidth:
 ```javascript
 // ==UserScript==